Ari-Jackson/Budgtr/README.md

 9. **Deposit / Withdrawl**.
 The model was updated to have a deposit "collumn" with a boolean value that's used to select whether the transaction is a deposit or withdrawal.
 Withdrawals and deposits are used to calculate the account total through subtraction and addition respectively.

 ### Ways I would like to continue working into this app
+- Make category a select that allows for selecting from previous categories and creating a new one
+- Add a Button to sort by date, name, deposit/withdrawl
+- Add a calandar view of when each purchase was made
+    - Add the ability to add reoccuring withdrawls and deposits
 - Add a library like [chartjs](https://www.chartjs.org) or [D3](https://www.chartjs.org) to provide visualizations
 - Add accessibility features (i.e. keyboard navigation and aria-labels)